Tinche/aiosteady/README.rst

 Usage
 -----

 The leaky bucket algorithm follows a simple model.

-A single bucket contains a number of drops, called the bucket level.
+* A single bucket contains a number of drops, called the bucket level.
 Buckets start with zero drops.
-Buckets have a maximum capacity of drops.
-Each consumption inserts one or more drops into the bucket, up until the maximum capacity.
+* Buckets have a maximum capacity of drops.
+* Each use of the bucket (consumption) inserts one or more drops into the bucket, up until the maximum capacity.
 If the bucket would overflow, the consumption fails.
-One drop leaks out every `drop_recharge` seconds, freeing space in the bucket for a new drop to be put into it.
+* One drop leaks out every `drop_recharge` seconds, freeing space in the bucket for a new drop to be put into it.

-In addition to making the consumption fail, full buckets can optionally be configured to block further attempts to consume for a period.
+* In addition to making the consumption fail, full buckets can optionally be configured to block further attempts to consume for a period.

 Create an instance of ``aiosteady.leakybucket.Throttler``, giving it an instance of an ``aioredis`` client and rate limiting parameters (the maximum bucket